AlienMajik/pwnagotchi_plugins/README.md

-🚀 ProbeNpwn Plugin v1.3.0 - Pwnagotchi 🚀
+ProbeNpwn Plugin v1.3.0

-The ProbeNpwn Plugin is an aggressively enhanced evolution of the original Instattack by Sniffleupagus, now supercharged for maximum Wi-Fi handshake captures! 🔥 This updated version (1.3.0) introduces a suite of cutting-edge features, including dual operational modes (Tactical and Maniac), client scoring, ML-inspired channel hopping, intelligent retries, handshake deduplication, dynamic concurrency, and more.
-If you’ve used Instattack, you’ll love ProbeNpwn—it combines deauthentication and association attacks into one powerful, adaptable tool designed to capture handshakes faster and smarter than ever before.
+The ProbeNpwn Plugin is an aggressively enhanced evolution of the original Instattack by Sniffleupagus, now supercharged for maximum Wi-Fi handshake captures!
+This updated version (1.3.0) introduces a suite of cutting-edge features, including dual operational modes (Tactical and Maniac), client scoring, ML-inspired channel hopping, intelligent retries, handshake deduplication, dynamic concurrency, and more.
+If you’ve used Instattack, you’ll love ProbeNpwn it combines deauthentication and association attacks into one powerful, adaptable tool designed to capture handshakes faster and smarter than ever before.